phpearth/docs/introduction/installation.md

----
-title: "How to Install PHP?
-Which Version of PHP to Use?"
+# How to Install PHP?
+Which Version of PHP to Use?
-updated: "February 10, 2017"
-permalink: "/faq/intro/php-installation/"
----

 PHP installation might not be so obvious at first.
 Here is a quick overview of how to get up and running fast.

 ## PHP Versions